Now that's more like it.

 Wisconsin had its way with Tennessee Tech's defense all game long, racking up 606 yards of total offense and 387 rushing yards.
 Corey Clement, Melvin Gordon, and James White gave Wisconsin three 100-yard rushers for the second time this season.

 Meanwhile, the Badgers defense held Tennessee Tech to 113 yards of total offense.
-Behind a solid defense, a powerful rushing attack and an efficient no-name quarterback – Joel Stave went 24/29 passing – this team reminds me of the 2010 team, which ruined Ohio State's regular season.
-Wisconsin plays Arizona State next week.
+Behind a solid defense, a powerful rushing attack and an efficient no-name quarterback – Joel Stave went 24/29 passing – this team reminds me of the 2010 team that ruined Ohio State's championship dreams.
+Wisconsin plays at Arizona State next week.

-Even though Maryland and Rutgers aren't in the Big Ten yet, the neighborly thing to do is to make them feel welcome; as such, their games will be recapped for the rest of the season after the Big Ten proper.
+Even though Maryland and Rutgers aren't in the Big Ten yet, the neighborly thing to do is to make them feel welcome.
+As such, their games will be recapped for the rest of the season.

 MARYLAND 47, OLD DOMINION 10